All Episodes

 In my city, Detroit, where I was born and raised, I've had a change of heart to this extent.

-When I look at the city I was born and raised in, and I look at the economic and social disparities, and I listen to a Donald Trump and I listen to a Hillary Clinton, and I look at the death and destruction that occurs, not only in Detroit, but across all most major cities in Detroit and African American community primarily.
+When I look at the city I was born and raised in, I look at the economic and social disparities, and I listen to a Donald Trump, and I listen to a Hillary Clinton, and I look at the death and destruction that occurs not only in Detroit, but across all most major cities in Detroit and the African-American community primarily.

-I'm looking at this thing realistically, and I know for a fact that Obama could have been more hands-on in addressing the club.
+I'm looking at this thing realistically, and I know for a fact that Obama could have been more hands-on in addressing the crisis.

 Let me help you.

-And in a country this size, with so many people out of work, the lowest home ownership rate in 51 years, the worst recovery since the 40s, uh, millions and millions more in poverty and on food stamps, and one in five American families, nobody working.
+And in a country this size with so many people out of work, the lowest home ownership rate in 51 years, the worst recovery since the 40s, millions and millions more in poverty and on food stamps, and one in five American families, nobody working.

 What else?